mhrimaz/aas-connect-schema/000_master/decisions.md

 `interface SubmodelElement` and we repeat the definitions.

+### Category

+Category should be enum, but in json schema it is String.
+We also did it by using string, it is a deprecated value so no one sould use it.

 # Query

 - How should be the interaction?
 It can mimic the REST api endpoints, or be GraphQL style?
 How should be the naming convention?